Joey Meneses Player Props: Nationals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 23rd in MLB with a collective 8.4 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 21st in the league.

-- The Diamondbacks' 4.95 team ERA ranks 24th among all MLB pitching staffs.
+- The Diamondbacks' 4.89 team ERA ranks 24th across all league pitching staffs.

-- Diamondbacks pitchers combine to rank 19th in baseball in home runs allowed (39 total, 1.3 per game).
+- The Diamondbacks rank 20th in baseball in home runs surrendered (42 total, 1.3 per game).

-- Kelly (2-3 with a 3.62 ERA and 30 strikeouts in 32 1/3 innings pitched) makes the start for the Diamondbacks, his seventh of the season.
+- Nelson (1-2) takes the mound for the Diamondbacks in his seventh start of the season.
+He's put together a 6.39 ERA in 31 2/3 innings pitched, with 19 strikeouts.

-- The righty's most recent appearance came on Saturday, April 29 against the Colorado Rockies, when he threw six innings, surrendering one earned run while allowing six hits.
+- In his last time out on Sunday, the righty went four innings against the Colorado Rockies, allowing six earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.